 - You should hire an experienced real estate agent to buy a foreclosure home who has access to the local multi-list service and knows the area.

-- The most important step when buying a house is to obtain mortgage approval.
+- The most important step when buying a house at home auctions is to obtain mortgage approval.
 During your pre-approval process, the creditor will review your credit report and authenticate your revenue and debt for free.
 This lender then calculates how much mortgage your credit report is eligible for.

 - You will need to contact the auctioneer in charge to ask all questions you have about the house before the bidding process when you are looking for a foreclosure property to be auctioned.